 Spanish A Level

-If you are interested in building on your success at GCSE and developing your ability to communicate in one of the world’s most widely spoken languages then Spanish may well be the language for you.
-Our aim is to help you to succeed and become more confident speaking the language.
+Spanish is one of the most widely spoken languages from Central and South America, Spain, United States and even the Philippines.
+If you have been successful in your study of GCSE Spanish or if Spanish is your first language and you want to develop this further, our aim is to help you to succeed and become more confident.
 We offer full use of modern facilities and access to local language events.
 You will also have the opportunity to practise your skills with native speakers and you will enjoy small class sizes.

-This motivating course will enable you to develop an advanced level knowledge and understanding of the Spanish language, the culture of Spain and other Spanish-speaking countries, as well as practical and valuable language and transferable study skills.
 You will study four themes that address a range of social issues and trends, as well as aspects of the political and artistic culture of Spain and Spanish-speaking countries, one literary text and one film.
-We will cover topics like changing family structures, the world of work, impact of tourism, music, media, festivals and traditions, immigration and the multicultural society, The Franco dictatorship and transition to democracy.
+We will cover topics like changing family structures, the world of work, impact of tourism, music, media, festivals and traditions, immigration and the multicultural society, the Franco dictatorship and transition to democracy.

 This is a two year course and you will be assessed externally at the end of the Year 2.
 The assessment takes the form of:

 Paper 2: Written response to works and translation (30%)

 Your progress will also be assessed internally on a regular basis through set pieces of homework, vocabulary, grammar tests and mock exams.

 There are opportunities to go to Home in Manchester during the Spanish Film Festival and other dedicated language events at local universities.

 In higher education, Spanish can be studied on its own, in combination with another language, or with subjects such as English Literature, English Language or Media Studies, and forms an important element of many European Studies’ courses.
 In particular, there is a high demand for students with combined Spanish, business or international business qualifications.